Pittsburgh sports lore: The Act (Nedney's Flop)

 One week after an unforgettable victory over the division rival, Cleveland Browns, the Steelers traveled down to Tennessee to face the second seeded Titans.
 The Titans were coming off of an 11–5 record, and were heavily favored in the match-up.
 Early on, it looked as if that were the case.
 The Titans took an early 14–0 lead over the Steelers.
 But Titans running back Eddie George fumbled, mid-second quarter, giving the ball to the Steelers in their own territory.
 Quarterback Tommy Maddox connected with Hines Ward for an eight-yard strike on the second play of the drive.
 It was a dog fight from then on.
 The game saw three lead changes during the remainder of regulation.
 After a failed Steelers drive, Titans quarterback Steve McNair was given the ball on his own 20 with 1:43 to go, and the game tied at 31.
 He took his team right down the field and set up kicker Joe Nedney with a 48-yard field goal attempt with just three seconds remaining.
 Nedney, however, missed the kick, and the game went to overtime.
 The Titans won the toss and McNair was given another shot.
 After two long pass plays, the Titans offense had set up Nedney with another field goal attempt from 31 yards out.
 Nedney's initial attempt was good, but was nullified by a Steelers' timeout before the snap.
 Nedney missed the second attempt wide right.
 However, it was ruled that Steelers cornerback Dwayne Washington had run into the kicker.
 A five-yard penalty was enforced, and Nedney went on to make the 26-yard attempt, giving the Titans a 34–31 victory.
-Subsequent replays of the missed OT kick attempt appeared to show that Nedney had barely been touched.
+Subsequent replays of the missed OT kick attempt appeared to show that contact with Nedney was minimal.

 3:16 Game

 On January 8, 2012, in the Wild Card round of the NFL playoffs, the Steelers played the Denver Broncos at Sports Authority Field at Mile High as defending AFC Champions.
-However, Broncos quarterback Tim Tebow outplayed the team and eventually scored the game-winning touchdown on a pass to Demaryius Thomas in overtime, in the first NFL game with the modified overtime rules with a final score of 29-23 Broncos.
+However, Broncos quarterback Tim Tebow outplayed the team and eventually scored the game-winning touchdown on a pass to Demaryius Thomas in overtime, in the first NFL game with the modified overtime rules with a final score of 29–23 Broncos.
 The Steelers would miss the playoffs entirely the next two years and wouldn't win a playoff game until the aforementioned infamous Bengals game four years later.